urzmjj/puyovs/README.md

 ### TODO:
 - [X] Add 0-player support
 - [X] Add control customization for player 2 in offline multiplayer
-- [ ] Properly render Puyo Fields in 3+ player games with 2 or more local human players.
+- [X] Properly render Puyo Fields in 3+ player games with 2 or more local human players.
+- [ ] Fix or replace SDL (this may not be possible)
 - [ ] ~~Test online~~

 # Original README